 The Storm (Kashperov)

-The surviving last four pages of Tchaikovsky's autograph score were discovered in the archive of Pyotr Jurgenson's publishing house, and are now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+The surviving last four pages of Tchaikovsky's autograph score were discovered in the archive of Pyotr Jurgenson's publishing house, and are now preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 120) [view].
 At the end of the manuscript is the publisher's note "Printed and engraved in metallograph by P. I. Jurgenson in Moscow" .

 It is not known whether Tchaikovsky arranged any other parts of Kashperov's opera, besides the introduction.